srebughini/ASALI/GUI/Ubuntu/DEVELOPER.md

 #### TODO for future
 This is a list of possibile updates
-* Create linux installation instructions
-* Create docker distribution
-* Create windows distribution
+* Create windows .exe package
 * Create linux .deb package
-* Find a better way to save the .exe file on github
+* Find a better way to save the .exe and .deb file on github
 * Change logo of ASALIPY and JASALI with new color palette
 * Change website logo